HomeTop HeadlinesMan Dead After Brutal Bear Attack

 Man Dead After Brutal Bear Attack

-Authorities in Bulgaria have confirmed that a female brown bear killed a 35-year-old man who encountered her and her cub during a weekend hike, marking the country’s first fatal bear attack in 16 years and unsettling a nation where such incidents are exceedingly rare.
+Authorities in Bulgaria have confirmed that a female brown bear killed a 35-year-old man who encountered her and her cub during a May 16, 2026, hike, marking the country’s first fatal bear attack in 16 years and unsettling a nation where such incidents are exceedingly rare.

-Bulgaria’s interior ministry announced the findings on Monday after forensic specialists and a big game expert examined the victim’s remains and concluded a bear was responsible for the death.
+Bulgaria’s Interior Ministry announced the findings on Monday, May 18, after forensic specialists and a big game expert examined the victim’s remains and concluded a bear was responsible for the death.
 The body was discovered on Saturday afternoon in Vitosha Nature Park, a forested expanse that rises beyond the southern edge of Sofia and serves as a weekend refuge for the capital’s residents.

 Witnesses who spoke to a Bulgarian online newspaper said the victim attempted to fend off the animal with a stick, a desperate defense that proved futile against an adult brown bear acting on maternal instinct.
 The attack unfolded near a mountain hut, along a road that links two chalets in the northwestern reaches of the park — roughly a half-hour drive from downtown Sofia.

-Police will patrol the area where the body was found, authorities said in outlining a response designed to locate the bear and reassure the public.
+Police are patrolling the area where the body was found, authorities said in outlining a response designed to locate the bear and reassure the public.
 Camera traps will be deployed across the surrounding terrain.
 A drone will fly over the perimeter to monitor activity from the air.

 For now, the park remains open, though the section near the attack site is under heightened surveillance.
 Hikers heading into Vitosha were urged to consult posted advisories before setting out, and to assume that the sow and her cub remain somewhere in the surrounding forest.
 Authorities have not said whether they intend to capture or kill the bear, an omission that officials in Sofia have not yet publicly addressed.